Alfresco/acs-deployment/docs/helm/docker-desktop-deployment.md

 ### Timeout

-If the deployment fails and rollsback with following error:
+If the deployment fails and rolls back with following error:

 ```bash
 Error: release acs failed, and has been uninstalled due to atomic being set: timed out waiting for the condition